Connect Seam to Claude

 Replace the path and API key with your real values.
 Then fully quit and reopen Claude Desktop (not just close the window).

-Then try a create operation: "Create an access code 1234 named 'Test Stay' on the first lock, active right now through tomorrow at noon."
-Claude will call create-access-code and return the new code object.
+"Create an access code 1234 named 'Test Stay' on the first lock, active right now through tomorrow at noon."

 Troubleshooting